 Like a medical checkup, a Valuation should be conducted on a regular basis because valuation of a business can fluctuate depending on market conditions, competition and financial performance and other economic forces.
 Each business is unique and a business valuation will help diagnose whether that business has healthy valuation drivers or whether the business needs correct and improve business practices, management and operational issues to help increase the valuation of the enterprise.

 A Valuation is essential in many circumstances – estate planning, partnership buy-outs, business sales & acquisitions, bank loans, divorce as well as serve as a benchmark when an owner wants to increase the valuation of the business.

-To take advantage of the 15% discount on our valuation services make it a priority to have a business valuation done in June and July.
-Contact Brian S. Mazar, MBA, CVA, CBI at American Fortune Valuation Services by calling (800) 248-0615, or mail at firstname.lastname@example.org
+Contact Brian S. Mazar, MBA, CVA, CBI at American Fortune Valuation Services by calling (800) 248-0615, or mail at email@example.com